cmk0923/aboutme/index.md

 ### Nursing Home Marketing Platform

-User can find nursing home and nursing home owner can advertise their nursing home to the users.
+User can find nursing homes and nursing home owner can advertise their nursing home to the users.
 (It was one of my past services.)

 Keystone.js & Node.js & Mongodb